stines-git/git-natp/README.markdown

 Run this command in an empty directory.
 If you accidentally run this command in an non-empty or an existing git repository, then this command will gracefully fail before any damage is done.

-Each commit generated will contain exactly one new file added to the repository, even for merge commits.
+Each commit generated will, by default, add a new file `commits/<commit>` to the repository, even for merge commits.
+This is to keep each commit unique even when their subjects and parents are the same.

+To customize each commit, you can use the `--cmd` option to add, remove, and change files.

 If the `VERBOSE` environment variable is set, then this command will run as if `--verbose` option is given.

 <details>
-<summary><kbd>Example usage.</kbd></summary>
+<summary>Example Usage <kbd>Click to Expand</kbd></summary>
+The following creates a `master` branch with 3 commits, the first of which adds a new file.
+After commit `A2`, a `feature` branch is created with 3 commits.
+The last two commits in `feature` then removes, adds and modifies files.

 ```sh
 git-natp create \
   --cmd A1 "touch newfile" \